Explainable Natural Language Processing for Corporate Sustainability Analysis: Introduction

 Sustainability, intended as having a non-detrimental impact on the environment, society, and the economy, is becoming increasingly essential for humanity's future.
 Various efforts are being undertaken at different levels of the societal and economic hierarchy, from country-level to institutional- and business-level entities, and in some cases, down to individuals.
 These efforts are focused on making these entities \textit{sustainable}, amid reputational risks~\cite{NIKOLAOU2015499}, and pressing challenges including global climate change, widespread inequity, governance malpractices, and geopolitical instability~\cite{folque2021sustainable}.

 In this work, we focus on sustainability analyses of entities that provide sustainability reports (also referred to as sustainability disclosures); in particular public companies and institutions.
-These entities are crucial components in the global development of sustainability~\cite{corporatesusimpt}, and we refer to their sustainability as \textit{corporate sustainability}.
+These entities are crucial components in the sustainable development~\cite{corporatesusimpt}, and we refer to their sustainability as \textit{corporate sustainability}.

-Given these entities' substantial stake in global sustainability, the analysis of their sustainability, or corporate sustainability analysis, is critical~\cite{rajesh2020exploring}.
+Given that these entities have a substantial stake in global sustainability, the analysis of their sustainability, or corporate sustainability analysis, is critical~\cite{rajesh2020exploring}.
 Yet, this is extremely \textit{challenging} due to the inherent complexity of corporate sustainability as a concept.
-To elaborate, the complexities within firms (e.g., geography, size, business activities) and outside the firms (e.g., their global supply chains) as well as the firms' relationships with non-business stakeholders lead to the evolving frameworks and guidelines put forward to address corporate sustainability issues~\cite{buallay2020sustainability},~\cite{derqui2020towards}.
-Further complicating the matter is the lack of globally mandated standards for sustainability reporting that guides companies' efforts in determining the extent and nature of their sustainability disclosures~\cite{esgdivergence}.
+To elaborate, the complexities within firms (e.g., geography, size, business activities) and outside the firms (e.g., their global supply chains), as well as the firms' relationships with non-business stakeholders, lead to the evolving frameworks and guidelines put forward to address corporate sustainability issues~\cite{buallay2020sustainability,derqui2020towards}.
+Further complicating the matter is the lack of globally mandated standards for sustainability reporting~\cite{esgdivergence}.

-For example, a firm may opt to use a convenient corporate sustainability reporting framework that magnifies only certain aspects of a firm's practices~\cite{Darnall2022}, while omitting key sustainability dimensions~\cite{demastus2024organizational}.
+For example, a firm may use a convenient corporate sustainability reporting framework that magnifies only certain aspects of a firm's practices~\cite{Darnall2022}, while omitting key sustainability dimensions~\cite{demastus2024organizational}.
 Or, within a given regulatory disclosure framework that a firm shall abide to, it may provide sustainability disclosures that are difficult for external parties to digest, and whose integrity and transparency may be questionable~\cite{Boiral2015}.

 This first aspect, that we label the \textit{data dimension}, is inherently \textit{subjective}, as it depends on what the firm chooses to disclose and how.
 However, this data dimension is only one side of the challenge.